tytydraco/yessleep/out/Somewhere_in_the_Canadian_wilderness_theres_a_highway_with_no_exits.md

 As we pulled away, I found myself drifting off.
 As my consciousness slipped away, the driver began to sing quietly:

-*Oh, I’m headin’ through the valleyWhere the lone road has no end…*
+*Oh, I’m headin’ through the valley*

+*Where the lone road has no end…*

 &#x200B;